-When thinking of French cooking in mid century America, most of our thoughts go straight to Julie Child and her iconic tome dedicated to French cuisine Mastering the Art of French Cooking.
+When thinking of French cooking in mid-century America, most of our thoughts go straight to Julie Child and her iconic tome dedicated to French cuisine Mastering the Art of French Cooking.
 There are some that also probably think that Child’s cooking show “The French Chef” was the first of its kind but a few came first, one of which was Dione Lucas’ “To a Queen’s Taste”.
-In the decade of the 1950s, Dione was the face of French cooking in America through her TV show, cooking school and cookbooks.
+In the decade of the 1950s, Dione was the face of French cooking in America through her TV show, cooking school, and cookbooks.
 She was immensely popular and the first to really introduce French cooking to an American audience.

 Dione Lucas was born Dione Naroma Margaris Wilson to English parents in Venice, Italy on October 10, 1909.
 In 1920 the family settled in Boulogne-sur-Seine, a suburb of Paris.
 Through helping her mother in the kitchen, who Dione called her inspiration, she realized her calling in cooking.
 At 19, she enrolled in the L’Ecole de Cordon Bleu and studied under Henri-Paul Pellaprat who was a chef and one of the founders of the famed school.
 She was the first woman to get the Cordon Bleu diploma.

-In 1933, Dione started a branch of the school and restaurant in London called Au Petit Cordon Bleu with friend and fellow Cordon Bleu student Rosemary Hume.
+In 1933, Dione started a branch of the school and restaurant in London called Au Petit Cordon Bleu with a friend and fellow Cordon Bleu student Rosemary Hume.
 She handled the school while Rosemary ran the restaurant.
 They catered occasionally such as preparing a weekly lobster meal for the Prince of Wales and a dinner for 50 for the Marquis de Talleyrand in Paris.
-During this period, Dione met and married her husband Colin Lucas who was an English architect and together they had two sons.
+During this period, Dione met and married her husband Colin Lucas who was an English architect, and together they had two sons.
 When World War II was underway in Europe, Dione and her sons left for Canada in 1940, while her husband stayed to aid British war efforts.
-Eventually they grew apart and divorced.
+Eventually, they grew apart and divorced.

 In 1941 she moved to New York and a year later she opened Le Cordon Bleu school.
 She gave cooking classes during the week and taught children on Saturdays.
-Completing all 50 courses did not guarantee a diploma as a rather hard written and practical exam had to be passed first.
-Not all students were at the school to get such an extensive culinary instruction, some were only at the Le Cordon Bleu to learn how to cook their favorite foods.
+Completing all 50 courses did not guarantee a diploma as a rather hard-written and practical exam had to be passed first.
+Not all students were at the school to get such extensive culinary instruction, some were only at the Le Cordon Bleu to learn how to cook their favorite foods.
 Dione’s school attracted some high-profile students such as English actor Brian Aherne, actor and comedian Harold Lloyd, and actress Joan Fontaine.

 By the 1950s, Lucas was immensely popular and consider a spokeswoman for French cooking.
 During this time, she started another school called The Gourmet Cooking School as well as two restaurants, The Egg Basket and The Gingerbread Man which supposedly introduced the omelet to Americans.
 Also, The Dione Lucas Show debuted and was broadcast for local markets.
 She traveled the country during this time doing cooking demonstrations for women’s groups and charity events.
 She was a big draw as a Kansas City demonstration in 1955 had 900 women show up to watch her cook.